Kunstbanause/Last64/QWEN.md

 make

 **QWEN is acting from a distrobox and does not have the required build tools!**
-# Build the project from distrobox
+# Build the project from distrobox if you are QWEN AI AGENT ONLY!
 distrobox-host-exec make

 # The output ROM will be in last64_bloom/build/